aslawson42/pawlette/README.md

-# pawlette
+# Pawlette
 A prototype for an art gallery website.
 This website uses Vue.js and CSS custom properties, but is otherwise vanilla HTML, CSS, and ES6.

-## hot reloading server
+## Hot Reloading Server

 Run `live-server` in the CLI, and it will automatically open the site in http://localhost:8080/.